Main navigation

 - Interest and rationale in expanding at the University of Iowa.

-- Alumni/ae or graduate chapter support committed to the expansion project and ongoing support for the FSO.
+- Alumni/ae or graduate chapter support committed to the expansion project and ongoing support for the fraternity or sorority.

-- Staffing resources that will be assigned by the (inter)national office during the first semester of the expansion process.
+- Staffing resources that will be assigned by the inter/national office during the first semester of establishment.

-- Ongoing resources and support from the (inter)national office provided to the new chapter in its second semester and all subsequent semesters prior to the FSO’s (re)chartering.
+- Ongoing resources and support the inter/national office provided to the new chapter in its second semester and all subsequent semesters prior to the fraternity or sorority’s (re)chartering.

-- Ongoing support provided to help the chapter and its members meet campus expectations of sororities and fraternities after the new chapter has been (re)chartered.
+- Ongoing support provided to help the chapter and its members meet campus expectations of fraternities and sororities after the new chapter has been (re)chartered.

 - Overview of member education, including the new member/intake process and program.